open/close all folders

 - Final Fantasy V has 12 heroes who defeated an ancient evil that was after the same power as the game's Big Bad.

 - Then the Four Warriors of Dawn, who sealed away the Big Bad after discovering he was immortal.

 - The Reveal of Final Fantasy I subverts this trope: the protagonists you have been playing as were the precursor heroes via the Timey-Wimey Ball.

 - Auron, Braska and Jecht in Final Fantasy X were Summoner Braska's party, which defeated but failed to destroy Sin for good in the previous generation, so Yuna's new party has to pick up the fight.

 - Final Fantasy III reveals that legendary warriors tend to appear whenever the balance of light and darkness go too far out of alignment.
 Last time around it was the warriors of darkness out to stop the forces of light from going out of control and destroying the world.

-- In Lufia & The Fortress of Doom, you begin the game actually playing as the Precursor Heroes, as they defeat the evil Sinistrals; after that battle, you start playing as their descendants, who have to stop them from being resurrected.
+- In Lufia & The Fortress of Doom, you begin the game actually playing as the Precursor Heroes, as they defeat the evil Sinistrals; after that battle, you start playing as Maxim and Selan's descendant, who has to stop them from being resurrected.
 And then there's the prequel, Lufia II: Rise of the Sinistrals, which tells the entire story of the Precursor Heroes from the first game.

 - Terra, Aqua and Ven from Kingdom Hearts: Birth by Sleep are the precursors to Sora and Riku in the Kingdom Hearts series.
 They were who Xigbar was referring when he told Sora that "he wasn't half the hero the others were."